shaluscaria/extensions-uiButton/README.md

 2. dim()
      Button color would gets dimmed and reverses.
 3. colorize()
-     Provides a random color to a button
+     Provides a random color to button.